joinnextblock/protocol-attn/packages/framework/docs/HOOKS.md

 - **on_relay_disconnect**: Nostr relay disconnected
 - **on_subscription**: Subscription created or confirmed (fires when REQ sent or EOSE received)

+### 1.5.
+Identity Publishing Hooks

+Identity event publishing:

+- **on_profile_published**: Emitted after kind 0 (profile), kind 10002 (relay list), and optionally kind 3 (follow list) are published on connect.
+Provides event IDs and publish results for each relay.

 ### 2. ATTN Protocol Event Hooks

 Event reception and processing for the attention marketplace.
 Each event type has before/on/after lifecycle hooks: